stealth-tech-startup/.github/profile/README.md

   4. Choose an appropriate preset or configure the **Video** and **Audio** tabs manually.
   5. Click the **Start** button.

 </details>

+### Blacklist

+- ~~[TypeScript UML Playground](https://github.com/stealth-tech-startup/typescript-uml)~~ We observes that UML related techonologies today are not well maintained in general.
+The relfects the fact that UML will soon be replaced by a new code analysis paradim
+- ~~[Graphviz](https://softwarerecs.stackexchange.com/q/40)~~: AT&T isn't supporting Graphviz as much as it did in the past and some of the authors have left to seek other work

 Yahoo [Yavin](https://github.com/stealth-tech-startup/framework) - BI tool
 --------------------------------------------------------------------------